 She is clothed with strength and dignity; she can laugh at the days to come.
 She speaks with wisdom, and faithful instruction is on her tongue.
 She watches over the affairs of her household and does not eat the bread of idleness.
 Her children arise and call her blessed; her husband also, and he praises her: “Many women do noble things, but you surpass them all.”
 Proverbs 31:25 – 29

 Linda's note: I've been told that the writer is remarried and presently in a good church I am so grateful for all who have contributed their stories.
-If you have friends who have their own stories of divorce and the church, I hope you'll let them know about the possibility of contributing as guest blogger.
-Please see the information below.
+If you have friends who have their own stories of divorce and the church, I hope you'll let information below.
+Let them know about the possibility of contributing as guest blogger.